sjahnn/QuasiMed/README.md

 ```

 ## Key Functions
--  `run_singlecell_model()`: This a wrapper function for applying the MedZIsc workflow to single-cell data after subject-level aggregation.
-It takes cell-level expression data, filters subjects and genes using user-specified thresholds, constructs two gene-level mediator features for each subject,
-and prepares the final analysis dataset.
-For each gene, the function derives an **M** feature (mean expression among nonzero cells) and an **F** feature (proportion of zero-expression cells),
-where **F** is transformed using the logit function.
-The resulting subject-level dataset is then passed to `run_quasimed()`, and the fitted results are returned together with the filtering settings used.
+-  `run_singlecell_model()`: This a wrapper function for applying the QuasiMed workflow to single-cell data after aggregating to the subject level.
+It filters subjects and genes based on user-defined thresholds, then builds the subject-level inputs used for mediation analysis.
+For each gene, the function computes two mediator variables per subject: **M**, the mean expression across cells with nonzero expression, and **F**, the fraction of cells with zero expression. **F** is logit-transformed before analysis.
+The aggregated dataset is then passed to `run_quasimed()`, and the function returns both the fitted results and the filtering parameters that were applied.

 -  `run_quasimed()`: This is the main function implementing quasi-regression mediation analysis with paired mediators derived from zero-inflated single-cell data.
-It first performs outcome screening using LASSO,
-  then screens the mediator and zero-inflation components separately through gene-wise quasi-regression models.
+It first performs preliminary mediator screening through LASSO penalization (outcome model) and separately through gene-wise quasi-regression models (marginal modeling).
 The final model includes the exposure, covariates, and the selected mediator features.
 Joint significance tests are then performed for the **M** and **F** components of each selected gene, and the function returns coefficient estimates, standard errors, and Benjamini-Hochberg adjusted p-values.

 ## Important Notes
 -  For a step-by-step example of the full analysis workflow, see `scripts/run_rosmap_analysis.R`.
-This script illustrates how the single-cell data are processed using **Seurat** R package,
+This script details how the single-cell data are processed using **Seurat** R package,
 how subject-level mediator features are constructed, and how additional filtering steps are applied before running the QuasiMed (or `run_quasimed`).
 The final ROSMAP data analysis can be performed either
 directly with `run_quasimed()` or through the wrapper function `run_singlecell_model()`.